jonnasingh/jonnasingh.github.io/index.md

 ## About Me

-I am currently a K99 fellow in the [Andermann Lab](https://www.andermannlab.com/), where I have been working on approaches to link functional and transcriptomic measurements in neurons...
+I am currently a K99 fellow in the [Andermann Lab](https://www.andermannlab.com/), where I have been working on approaches to link functional and transcriptomic measurements in neurons.
+My goal is to use these approaches to understand how brainstem regions begin to transform bodily signals into interoceptive experiences such as pain and hunger.
+I completed my PhD in the [Mooney lab](https://www.neuro.duke.edu/research/faculty-labs/mooney-lab) at Duke University, where I used miniature microscopy to show how songbirds finely tune their motor variability depending on social context.

 ---
 ## 📄 Previous work